-Groups have begun developing best practices and standards for reporting profit-sharing. transparency associated with alternative investments, such as requiring pensions to explicitly disclose fees and expenses; prohibiting state pensions from doing business with fund managers who do not publicly disclose fees; and developing internal tools that account for fees and expenses when assessing fund manager performance.4 The South Carolina Retirement System has one of the more extensive and transparent cost reports for alternative investments in the country, itemizing all fees and profit-sharing separately by fund.5 Systems that have started reporting their profit-sharing generally acknowledge the difficulties in calculating these amounts and note values will fluctuate over the life of long-term alternative investments.
+In Texas, due to the lack of a clear definition of profit-sharing under the state's Public Information Act, most Texas public pension systems have considered such information confidential.
+However, "in the interest of greater transparency," the Texas County and District Retirement System (TCDRS) reports the total amount of profit-sharing for each asset type.
+Further, other states, such as California, Rhode Island, and New Mexico have taken steps to increase transparency associated with alternative investments, such as requiring pensions to explicitly disclose fees and expenses; prohibiting state pensions from doing business with fund managers who do not publicly disclose fees; and developing internal tools that account for fees and expenses when assessing fund manager performance.
+The South Carolina Retirement System has one of the more extensive and transparent cost reports for alternative investments in the country, itemizing all fees and profit-sharing separately by fund.
+Systems that have started reporting their profit-sharing generally acknowledge the difficulties in calculating these amounts and note values will fluctuate over the life of long-term alternative investments.